vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

     For our example the value looks like this:

     ```
-    spring.data.gemfire.pool.locators: notes-app-gemfire-cluster-locator-0.notes-app-gemfire-cluster-locator.tanzu-gemfire[10334]
+    notes-app-gemfire-cluster-locator-0.notes-app-gemfire-cluster-locator.notes-app[10334]
     ```
    * Replace `notes-app-gemfire-cluster` with the name of your GemFire cluster if different.
-   * Replace `tanzu-gemfire` with your namespace if different.
+   * Replace `notes-app` with your namespace if different.

 * Replace the value for `spring.data.gemfire.management.http.host:` with your VMware GemFire cluster information.
-This will allow Spring Boot for Apache Geode to push your [initial cluster configuration](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware) to your VMware GemFire cluster.
+This will allow Spring Boot for VMware GemFire to push your initial cluster configuration to your VMware GemFire cluster.
 The information follows a similar form as above:

    ```
-   [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME][GEMFIRE LOCATOR PORT]
+   [GEMFIRE-CLUSTER-NAME]-locator-[LOCATOR-NUMBER].[GEMFIRE-CLUSTER-NAME]-locator.[NAMESPACE-NAME]
    ```
     For our example the value looks like this:

      ```
-      spring.data.gemfire.management.http.host: notes-app-gemfire-cluster-locator-0.notes-app-gemfire-cluster-locator.tanzu-gemfire
+      notes-app-gemfire-cluster-locator-0.notes-app-gemfire-cluster-locator.notes-app
      ```

    * Replace `notes-app-gemfire-cluster` with the name of your GemFire cluster if different.
-   * Replace `tanzu-gemfire` with your namespace if different.
+   * Replace `notes-app` with your namespace if different.

 ### Build a Docker Image with Gradle or Maven

 Starting with Spring Boot 2.3, you can now customize and create an OCI image using Spring Boot.
 In this example we're using the [Gradle - packaging OCI images option](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#build-image).
 If you are using Maven check out the instructions found [here](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#build-image).

 * In a terminal, navigate to the application directory.
-* Build the application with ` ./gradlew clean build`
+* Build the application with ` ./gradlew clean build -x test`.
+We skip the tests in this build because when the Spring properties are active, the tests use these properties to find a GemFire cluster and will fail as there's no cluster running locally at that location.
 * Open the `build.gradle` file and update the `bootBuildImage` section, with your Docker repository username.
 This will build an image with the name `docker.io/[YOUR DOCKER USERNAME]/notes-app:0.0.1-SNAPSHOT`.
 * Build the image with `./gradlew bootBuildImage`